chriswrightdesign/websites-for-non-jerks/README.md

 - Selecting type with the appropriate tone, a helping guide [Type finder](http://www.type-finder.com/)
 - Some pre-selected type pairings as example [Just my type](http://justmytype.co/)
 - An argument to why you might want to leave the base font size alone [How we learned to leave the body font size alone](http://filamentgroup.com/lab/how_we_learned_to_leave_body_font_size_alone/)
+- Some typography basics to consider [A pocket guide to master every day's typographic adventures](http://www.typogui.de/)

 ##9.
 Embracing viewport flexibility